PratyushSharma03/Speech_Authenticator/README.md

 ---

+---

 ## 🌟 Key Features

-- 📝 **User Registration**: Register with your name and a custom passphrase.
+- 📝 **User Registration**
+  Register your name along with a custom passphrase securely.

-- 🔊 **Voice Login**: Authenticate by speaking the exact passphrase you registered with.
+- 🔊 **Voice Login**
+  Authenticate yourself by speaking the exact passphrase you registered with.

-- 🧠 **Whisper Model Integration**: Transcribes audio input to text for precise comparison.
+- 🧠 **Whisper Model Integration**
+  Utilizes OpenAI's Whisper model to transcribe audio input into text for accurate comparison.

-- 🎤 **Mic or File Upload**: Record your voice directly or upload an existing audio file.
+- 🎤 **Mic or File Upload**
+  Choose between recording your passphrase live or uploading an existing audio file.

+- 📂 **User Dropdown Menu**
+  Select your registered name from a dynamically generated dropdown list before authentication.

-- ❌ **Access Control**: Denies access if the spoken phrase doesn't match any user's registered passphrase.
+- ❌ **Access Control**
+  If the spoken phrase doesn’t match the registered one, access is denied.

-- 👤 **Dynamic Success Screen**: Displays your name on successful login.
+- 👤 **Dynamic Success Screen**
+  Upon successful authentication, the app displays a personalized success message with your name.

 ---